 "Funny?"
 Dean sounded rather offended, "My favorite actress had to be rushed to the hospital."

 The biker shrugged, "I don' really like that show or any o' the actors.
-Besides, she's fine, coming back tomorrow matter o' fact."
-He fished around in his pocket for a moment before producing a bag of jellybeans, "Jellies?"
+Besides, I heard she survived."
+He fished around in his pocket for a moment before producing a bag of jellybeans, snagged from a food truck hours previous in case he needed a snack between takes.
+"Jellies?"

 "Sweet!"
 Dean grabbed a couple and munched contentedly as they continued their private tour.